jh1993/Bugfixes/README.txt

 - Ice Tap no longer removes freeze from the target if you cast a non-arcane spell.
 - Ice Tap now uses the same mechanic as Multicast to prevent itself from copying spells until all the copied instances of the triggering spell have resolved.
 This should prevent some extreme edge case hypothetical bugs.
 - Crystal Power now properly states that it works with all frozen units, not just enemies.
+- A soul-jarred unit is no longer considered dead right before it's restored to 1 HP.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.